inductivekickback/mileage/README.md

-The 4J School District expects employees to fill in expense reports for mileage and parking reimbursement using a form that does not automatically calculate the distance between two school buildings.
-Employees are instructed to use Google Maps to find the shortest-possible path between all of the building pairs on their form.
+The 4J School District expects employees to fill in expense reports for mileage and parking reimbursement using a form that does not automatically calculate the distance between school buildings.
+Employees are instructed to use Google Maps to find the shortest-possible path between all of the building pairs on their forms.
 There are more than 30 possible buildings to visit so this can be quite burdensome for employees that travel a lot.

 ### Features
 This program allows the user to:

- - Use the Google Maps Directions API to find the shortest-possible path between buildings (in either direction)
+ - Use the Google Maps Directions API to find the shortest-possible path between buildings (both directions included in calculation)
- - Customize the set of school buildings to query, including names and precise addresses
+ - Customize the set of school buildings to query, including colloquial names and precise addresses
- - Create a Comma Separated Value (CSV) spreadsheet containing the results
+ - Create a Comma Separated Value (CSV) table containing the results
- - Serialize a Python dictionary to a file that contains the results, for use by other Python programs
+ - Serialize a Python dictionary to a file that contains the results for use by other Python programs

 ### Requirements
 The googlemaps module can be installed from the command line using pip: